Checking connection status...

 This is a serious privacy concern because DNS queries reveal every website and online service you access.
 Your ISP can see your complete browsing history, advertisers can build a profile of your interests, and in some countries, this data can be shared with government agencies.
 DNS leaks essentially create a detailed log of your online activity that anyone monitoring your DNS traffic can read.

 Our DNS leak test checks which DNS servers your browser is using to resolve domain names.
-If the test detects DNS servers that do not belong to your VPN provider, it indicates a DNS leak.
-SwissGuard VPN prevents DNS leaks by forcing all DNS queries through our encrypted WireGuard tunnel to our own private DNS servers in Switzerland, ensuring complete privacy for your browsing activity.
+If the test detects DNS servers that do not belong to your privacy provider, it indicates a DNS leak.
+SwissGuard prevents DNS leaks by forcing all DNS queries through our encrypted WireGuard tunnel to our own private DNS servers in Switzerland, ensuring complete privacy for your browsing activity.

 Frequently Asked Questions